PaulApivat/paulapivat/content/authors/admin/_index.md

 - Visitors
 ---

-I use writing, data and code to unpack decentralized organizations (DAO), applications and protocols on web3.
+I unpack decentralized organizations (DAO), applications and protocols on web3 through words and data.

-Current: community member at [Bankless DAO](https://www.bankless.community/), other projects involving data on Ethereum.
+Current: community member at [Bankless DAO](https://www.bankless.community/) and using data to understand networks, protocols and tokens.

 I enjoy [visualizing data](https://paulapivat.com/#gallery).

-My writings can also be found on [Medium](https://paulapivat.medium.com/), [Quora](https://www.quora.com/profile/Paul-Apivat-Hanvongse), [dev.to](https://dev.to/paulapivat), [Hashnode](https://paulapivat.hashnode.dev/) and [Notion](https://www.notion.so/Paul-Apivat-ec46608c3ecc412488d3ef57cd53211f).
+My writings can be found on [Medium](https://paulapivat.medium.com/), [Quora](https://www.quora.com/profile/Paul-Apivat-Hanvongse), [dev.to](https://dev.to/paulapivat), [Hashnode](https://paulapivat.hashnode.dev/) and [Notion](https://www.notion.so/Paul-Apivat-ec46608c3ecc412488d3ef57cd53211f).

-My background is in organizational psychology, but my passion is in tech and data.
+My background is in org psych, but my passion is in data and web3.

 Find me on [Twitter](https://twitter.com/paulapivat).